jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/real-time-deployments/index.md

 Once you have successfully deployed a real-time model, you can use the JFrog ML Inference SDK to perform invocations.

-In this example, we'll invoke a model via the <Anchor label="Python SDK" title="Python SDK" href="/docs/python-sdk">Python SDK</Anchor>, which can be easily installed using:
+In this example, we'll invoke a model via the [Python SDK](/docs/calling-model-endpoints#python-sdk), which can be easily installed using:

 ```
 pip install frogml-inference